kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 ### With Reports Server

-Here is the count of objects in etcd without reports server, when 10000+ policy reports are present in the cluster:
+Here is the count of objects in etcd without reports server, when 10000+ policy reports are present in the cluster.
+When reports server is installed, `apiserver_storage_objects` does not report find any policy reports in etcd and is therefore not reported.
+When we query for policy reports using kubectl, we see that there are 10000+ policy reports in the cluster:

 ```bash
 $ kubectl get --raw=/metrics | grep apiserver_storage_objects | awk '$2>100' |sort -g -k 2
 # HELP apiserver_storage_objects [STABLE] Number of stored objects at the time of last check split by kind.